peter-evans/slash-command-dispatch/README.md

 }
 ```

-These named args can be accessed in a workflow as follows.
+These named arguments can be accessed in a workflow as follows.

 ```yml
       - name: Output command and named arguments